onyx-lang/onyx-book/src/types/structures.md

 joe := Person.{ age=31 };
 println(joe);

-// __initialize is a special intrinsic procedure that initializes
-// any value provided to it.
-For structures, it sets all members
+// Leaving out all members simply sets the members with initializers to
-// to their default value.
+// their default values, and all other members to zero. joe2 := Person.{};
-use core.intrinsics.onyx {__initialize}
-joe2: Person;
-__initialize(^joe2);
 println(joe2);
 ```